tempesta-tech/tempesta/README.md

 ### TLS/SSL support

+Tempesta allows the use of TLS-encrypted HTTP connections (HTTPS).
+HTTPS traffic is terminated by Tempesta.
+Backend servers always receive unecrypted traffic.

-Tempesta allows to use TLS-encrypted HTTP connections (HTTPS).
-It is required that public certificate and private key have been configured as
+It is required that public certificate and private key are configured as
 follows:
 ```
 ssl_certificate /path/to/tfw-root.crt;